 At The Mill School, we prioritize the social and emotional health of our community.
 We believe this emphasis will help to create a safe space for each individual to learn and thrive as a human being.
-We deliberately build our classroom community in a number of ways, and strive to create a community where each child feels seen, heard, and valued.
+We intentionally build our classroom community in a number of ways, and strive to create a community where each child feels seen, heard, and valued.

-After greeting, singing, moving and playing together, it is time for each child to take a breath and have a moment to themselves before the end of Morning Meeting.
+After greeting, singing, and moving together, it is time for each child to take a breath and have a moment to themselves before the end of Morning Meeting.
 This is the time for sit spots, when each child sits alone outside observing themselves and their surroundings.
-We encourage this time for the children to breathe, to notice something or to hear something in the natural world surrounding them, and to be still before we come all together for the rest of our day.
+We encourage this time for the children to breathe, to notice something, or to hear something in the natural world surrounding them, and to be still before we come all together for the rest of our day.

 Class Meeting is a weekly routine that supports the health and vibrancy of our class community.
 In the beginning of the school year, we use this time to think about our hopes, goals, and dreams for the school year.
 The children also work together to create classroom norms that support us in achieving those hopes and goals.
 In the past, Classroom Norms have included: be kind, do the most work we can, listen to each other, and include everyone.
 These norms help to guide our actions, and serve as a strong point of reference through the school year.

 As the school year progresses, our weekly Class Meeting also allows us a forum to address issues as they emerge in the community.
 We talk about issues that bother us at school, and we use restorative circles to hear more about those issues.
 For example, we have talked through thoughts and feelings related to: when someone interrupts a teacher or child who is talking, when a classmate is in your personal space, when a group is playing a game at recess and no one wants to be "it".
 Class Meetings give us a structure within which to work on the issues that arise as we live, learn, and work alongside each other.